 Abdominoplasty Surgery and Recovery

-During the procedure, Dr. Kaufman will remove excess skin and fat and tighten the internal abdominal muscles with permanent sutures, to markedly improve the contour of your middle and lower abdomen.
+During the procedure, your surgeon will remove excess skin and fat and tighten the internal abdominal muscles with permanent sutures, to markedly improve the contour of your middle and lower abdomen.
 At this time, he will also, inject into the surgical site, a temporary non-narcotic pain medication that will keep your abdomen numb for about 72-hours.

 As for your belly button, it will maintain it’s original position but will emerge through new surrounding skin.